Michaelvll/michaelvll.github.io/_pages/about.md

 #### [HanLab](https://songhan.mit.edu), MIT

-I am an research assistant supervised by Prof. Song Han in HanLab, MIT, from Jul.
+I am a research assistant supervised by Prof. Song Han in HanLab, MIT, from Jul.
 2019 to present.
 * Focusing on privacy preserving and efficient machine learning.
 * Won first place in the CVPR'19 Visual Wake Words challenge and third place (academic first place) in CVPR'19 Low Power Image Recognition Competition track 1.